-- · investment performance, including fluctuations in both the financial markets and foreign currency exchange rates and the quality of our investment decisions; - flows of client assets into and out of our various strategies and investment vehicles; - our decision to close strategies or limit the growth of assets in a strategy or a vehicle when we believe it is in the best interest of our clients, as well as our decision to re-open strategies, in part or entirely; - our ability to attract and retain qualified investment, management, and marketing and client service professionals; - industry trends towards products, strategies, vehicles, or services that we do not offer; - · competitive conditions in the investment management and broader financial services sectors; and - investor sentiment and confidence.
+- · investment performance, including fluctuations in both the financial markets and foreign currency exchange rates and the quality of our investment decisions; - · flows of client assets into and out of our various strategies and investment vehicles; - our decision to close strategies or limit the growth of assets in a strategy or a vehicle when we believe it is in the best interest of our clients; as well as our decision to re-open strategies, in part or entirely; - our ability to attract and retain qualified investment, management, and marketing and client service professionals; - industry trends towards products, strategies, vehicles, or services that we do not offer; - competitive conditions in the investment management and broader financial services sectors; and - investor sentiment and confidence.

 (2) Net client cash flows excludes Artisan Funds' income and capital gain distributions that were not reinvested.
+Prior period net client cash flows have been recast to exclude Artisan Funds' distributions

 (3) We compute our weighted average management fee by dividing annualized investment management fees (which excludes performance fees) by average assets under management for the applicable period.
+The weighted average management fee for prior periods have been recast to exclude performance fee revenue.